autodesk-forks/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 ## 1.1 Scope
 The shader generation features of ShaderX are implemented as an extension to MaterialX.
-Most features are contained in a new shared library named MaterialXShaderGen, but some features are merged into the MaterialXCore library as well.
+Most features are contained in a the [MaterialXGenShader](source/MaterialXGenShader) shared library, but some features are part of the [MaterialXCore](source/MaterialXCore) library as well.

 Note that ShaderX has no runtime and the output produced is source code, not binary executable code.
 The source code produced needs to be compiled by a shading language compiler before being